Stuccoing Basement & Foundation Walls: A Guide to Parging

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-Concrete is often smooth or covered in form oil/dirt.
+Concrete is often smooth or covered in form-release oil and dirt.
 Stucco will not stick to a dirty or sealed surface.

-• Pressure Wash: Use 3,000 PSI to remove loose debris, moss, and efflorescence (white salts).
+- Clean: Use a pressure washer (3,000 PSI) to remove loose debris, moss, and efflorescence (white salt deposits).

-• The Bonding Agent: This is non-negotiable.
-Apply a liquid bonding agent (like Weld-Crete) to the clean concrete.
-This chemical adhesive ensures the new cement fuses to the old concrete.
+- The Bonding Agent: This is non-negotiable.
+You must roll or spray a liquid bonding agent (such as Weld-Crete or concrete bonding adhesive) onto the clean, dry concrete.
+This chemical adhesive ensures the new wet cement fuses permanently to the old cured concrete.

-• Mechanical Key: If the wall is painted, you cannot bond to it.
-You must sandblast the paint off or install metal lath to create a mechanical grip.
+- Mechanical Key (Alternative): If the wall is painted, the bonding agent will not work (it will only stick to the paint, which will peel).
+You must either sandblast the paint off entirely, or shoot metal wire lath into the concrete with masonry anchors to create a mechanical grip.

 3. The "Two-Coat" Parge System

-Unlike wood walls that need three coats, concrete walls provide a solid backing.
-We typically use a Two-Coat application.
+Unlike wood-framed walls that require three coats (Scratch, Brown, Finish), solid concrete walls already provide a rigid backing.
+Therefore, we typically use a Two-Coat application.

 4. Material Selection: Acrylic vs. Cement

-The location of the wall dictates the material.
+The location of the foundation wall dictates the finish material you must use.

-Why?
-Cement is breathable (permeable).
-If ground moisture wicks through the wall, it can evaporate through the cement finish without damage.
-If you use Acrylic (synthetic) on a retaining wall, the moisture will get trapped behind the plastic coating and cause bubbles.
+- Below-Grade / Retaining Walls (Earth on one side): You must use a Traditional Cement Finish.
+Cement is highly breathable (permeable).
+If ground moisture wicks through the wall, it can evaporate harmlessly through the cement finish.
+If you use a synthetic/acrylic finish, the moisture will get trapped behind the plastic coating, causing massive bubbles and peeling.

 Frequently Asked Questions About Stucco